 But Is the F3 for You?

 70% depreciation definitely makes for a buyer's market :-).
 But cost should be the least of your considerations when considering an F3.
-After all, there are plenty of excellent vintage SLRs in or below this price range.
+After all, there are plenty of excellent vintage SLRs at or below this price range.
 So what can make or break an F3 for you?
 Here is a short questionnaire (tongue only slightly in-cheek):

 If you answered "yes" to all four bullets, congratulations, you are perfectly suited for an F3!
 A more in-depth buyer's guide-style look at the features of the F3 (in comparison with the F4, which is still available for around $250 US these days) can be found here.
 But if you really do want a simple, uber-reliable camera with pro-level build quality without modern pro-level pricing, the F3 is very, very tough to beat.
 And drop dead gorgeous with that thin red line. ;-)

 Debut of Nikon F3 @ www.imaging.nikon/history/chronicle